octue/octue-sdk-python/docs/getting_started/creating_services.md

 This guide walks you through creating an example Twined service deployed in the cloud.
 By the end, you'll have a real service and be able to ask it questions from your computer and receive answers from it over the internet.

+!!! tip

+    You can see our deployed example service [here on GitHub](https://github.com/octue/example-service-kueue).

 ## Prerequisites

 Before you begin, ensure you: